MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/manage-post-quota.md

 ### To buy add-on subscriptions for [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)]

 An Office 365 admin can buy additional post quota from the Office 365 admin center.
-You will only see the [!include[](../includes/pn-social-engagement-short.md)] add-on subscriptions if your Dynamics 365 plan includes [!include[](../includes/pn-social-engagement-short.md)].
-Trials aren't eligible for [!include[](../includes/pn-social-engagement-short.md)].
+You will only see the [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] add-on subscriptions if your Dynamics 365 plan includes [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)].
+Trials aren't eligible for [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)].

 For more information, see [Pricing and licensing for Dynamics 365](http://go.microsoft.com/fwlink/p/?LinkID=401462).